Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 • Plastic umbrella bags.
 Many stores provide plastic sleeves at the door to wrap your wet umbrella if you carry it in.
 Use them.

 • Don’t lose it.
 Clear and black umbrellas look identical in a stand with 50 others.
-A distinctive color or pattern helps.
-The Weatherman and EEZ-Y both come in multiple colors.
+A distinctive color helps — the Weatherman and EEZ-Y both come in multiple colors.

 Frequently Asked Questions